expressjs/express/docs/guide.md

     partial('movie', { collection: movies, as: this });
     // In view: this.director

-Another alternative is to "explode" the properties of the collection item into pseudo globals (local variables) by using _as: global_, which again is syntactic sugar:
+Another alternative is to "expand" the properties of the collection item into pseudo globals (local variables) by using _as: global_, which again is syntactic sugar:

     partial('movie', { collection: movies, as: global });